SAVERS OVER THE AGE OF SEVEN

 Collectors should find out if the child has a bank or building society account in his/her name so that the payment can be paid in.
 If not the name of the payee must be completed so that it can be paid into an adult’s bank account.

 If the Junior Saver wants to cash a cheque at NatWest they may have a passport they can use as ID.
-If they need a Credit Union ID slip they must attend the Collection Point to collect it.
+If they need a Credit Union ID slip they must attend the Info Point to collect it.

 If the cheque is for an adult to cash an ID slip can be issued as long as the adult is a member.